Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Pressing the hotkey should cause the display settings bar to appear on the right part of the screen.

-## ECR014.001 Keyboard (function key: brightness down) in OS (Ubuntu)
+## ECR014.201 Keyboard (function key: brightness down) in OS (Ubuntu)

-**Test description**

-This test verifies that the brightness down hotkey works correctly.

-**Test configuration data**

-1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = Ubuntu

-**Test steps**

-1. Press the brightness down hotkey once and note the effects.

-**Expected result**

-1. Power on the DUT.
-1. Boot into the system.
-1. Log into the system by using the proper login and password.
-1. Pressing the hotkey should decrease the brightness of the internal LCD display.
-1. Each key press should cause a brightness down notification to appear in the middle of the screen.
+The test is fully automated.
+Refer to https://github.com/Dasharo/open-source-firmware-validation/tree/develop

-## ECR014.002 Keyboard (function key: brightness down) in OS (Windows)
+## ECR014.301 Keyboard (function key: brightness down) in OS (Windows)

 **Test description**